JochenFM/MS3_VideoLibrary/TESTING.md

 - Solution: running `app.py` through Flake8 does not show this to be an error.

-**Collapsibles on the for loop were not initialized except the first one which was hard coded in HTML
+**Collapsibles on the for loop were not initialized except the first one which was hard coded in HTML**

-You're not technically finding all collapsibles, and iterating over them to initialize them.
-﻿

-Try perhaps something using .querySelectorAll()
-﻿
-﻿Something like:
-﻿const collapsibles = document.querySelectorAll('.collapsible');
-﻿M.Collapsible.init(collapsibles);
+In order to find all collapsibles and iterate over them, I defined a variable in JS with querySelectorAll over 'collapsibles', before I implemented the custom MaterializeCSS intitialization.